societymedia/societymedia.github.io/projects.md

 With our understanding of Swift and some Design Patterns under our belt, we'll start coding our application in Swift.
 We'll call out to a weather API to fetch data and display it on our View.

 ### Day Four
-We'll use what we've learned thoughtout the course and finish up our weather application
+We'll use what we've learned throughout the course and finish up our weather application